ElPlatypo/ElPlatypo/README.md

 ## Who am i?

-Heyo! i'm tommaso dighero aka ElPlatypo, im a software enthusiast who dabbles in many things, from 3D rendering to rust simulations!
+Heyo! i'm tommaso dighero aka ElPlatypo, im a software enthusiast who dabbles in many things, from 3D rendering to rust simulations! i have a background in physics and studied it at university.

+I love working on DIY projects that both have to do with software and hardware, nothing better than the smell of fresh soldering paste in the morning.
+I strongly believe in open-source and giving the people the power to do things by themselves!

 ## 📚 Languages
 - Python